-Tamale Pie is an old school casserole with layers of seasoned beef or chicken, cornbread, and melted gooey cheese.
-Made from scratch, yet quick and easy, Tamale Pie is perfect for a family favorite weeknight meal!
+Tamale Pie is an old school casserole with layers of seasoned ground beef, cornbread, and melted gooey cheese.
+Made from scratch, yet quick and easy, this gluten-free tamale pie is made cornmeal and other simple ingredients, making it perfect for a family-approved weeknight meal!

 Nothing beats an old school, classic comfort food recipe.
-My mom’s tamale pie casserole came from the source of all her cutting edge recipes – church cookbooks.
+My mom’s homemade tamale pie recipe came from the source of all her cutting edge recipes – church cookbooks.

 They were all the rage before Food Network, celebrity chefs, and, well, food blogs.